sharetribe/flex-docs/src/docs/howto-payments/removing-stripe/index.md

 - :action/stripe-refund-payment

-If you are using the template default processes with strong customer authentication (e.g. `default-booking` or `default-purchase`) you need to remove confirming the payment.
+If you are using the template default processes with strong customer authentication (e.g. `default-booking`, `default-purchase`, `default-negotiation`) you need to remove confirming the payment.
 Otherwise, the transaction will get stuck.
-The simplest way to do this is to remove `pending-payment` and `expire-payment` states and point `request-payment` and `request-payment-after-inquiry` directly to the following state – `preauthorized` in `default-booking` and `purchased` in `default-purchase`.
+The simplest way to do this is to remove `pending-payment` and `expire-payment` states and point `request-payment` and `request-payment-after-inquiry`, or `request-payment-to-accept-offer`, directly to the following state:

+- `preauthorized` in `default-booking`
+- `purchased` in `default-purchase`
+- `offer-accepted` in `default-negotiation`

 However, when you are building the transaction process to your marketplace it might make sense to rename some of the states and